Pinnacle55/singapore_ndvi/README.md

 ![alt text](https://github.com/Pinnacle55/singapore_ndvi/blob/4dc8228f55336beee7ddb3ff3bee1c23a6dffb97/Images/Landsat%20Cloud%20Mask%20Conservative.png?raw=True "Conservative Cloud Detection")

 You'll notice from the images above that the LANDAST QA pixel band does not only detect clouds but also detects cloud shadows.
+In fact, you can even use the QA pixel band to remove any water bodies that were detected by FMask.

 ## Preprocessing - Cloud Imputation / Mosaicking